Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 Missing the Ship is Expensive

 If you book independently and miss sailaway, you pay your own way to the next port.
-Factor in the cost of a flight, hotel, and transfers : easily £300–£800, when weighing up whether to go independent at a logistically challenging port.
+Factor in the cost of a flight, hotel, and transfers: easily £300 – £800, when weighing up whether to go independent at a logistically challenging port.

-When Ship Excursions Are Clearly Worth It
+When Ship Excursions Are Usually Worth It

 Iconic, high-demand sites are another strong case for the ship.
 At ports like Ephesus in Turkey, Pompeii in Italy, or the Amber Fort in India, ship excursions have pre-booked entry slots, skip queues where possible, and use licensed, vetted guides.
-Turning up independently and trying to navigate entry, timing, and transport at a major UNESCO site with two hours before you must be back on the ship is genuinely risky.
+Turning up independently and trying to navigate entry, timing, and transport at a major UNESCO site with two hours before you must be back on the ship is risky.

 • Ship guarantee.
-The ship waits if your tour runs late : no risk of being stranded at port.
+The ship waits if your tour runs late: no risk of being stranded at port.

 • Licensed guides at major sites.
 Ship operators use vetted guides with official site access, often including queue priority.